 Group B: Use one or both - clofazimine and cycloserine or terizidone

-Group C: Drugs from Group C are added to complete the regimen, and when Group A and Group B medications cannot be used.
+Group C: Drugs from Group C are added to complete the regimen when Group A and Group B medications cannot be used.
 These drugs are listed in the descending order of preference.

 As with other TB drug therapy regimens, the long-term treatment regimen for MDR-TB consists of an intensive phase and a continuation phase.
-The intensive phase uses at least four effective drugs given for at least six months after sputum culture conversion (this is done at two months) and a continuation phase, using at least three effective drugs that are given for 15-17 months after sputum culture conversion.58 Sputum culture conversion refers to the change in culture results, from growing M tuberculosis to being negative for the organism, and sputum culture conversion is a common way of predicting the efficacy of drug therapy for MDR-TB.13
+The intensive phase uses at least four effective drugs given for at least six months after sputum culture conversion (this is done at two months), and a continuation phase uses at least three effective drugs that are given for 15-17 months after sputum culture conversion (Schluger et al., 2019).
+Sputum culture conversion refers to the change in culture results, from growing M tuberculosis to being negative for the organism, and sputum culture conversion is a common way of predicting the efficacy of drug therapy for MDR-TB (Liu et al., 2013).

-The treatment for XDR-TB consists of an intensive phase using at least five drugs: a first-line drug to which the TB strain is susceptible, a fluoroquinolone, bedaquiline, linezolid, and other oral drugs (clofazimine, cycloserine, or terizidone) as needed.58 The intensive phase should be given for six months past the two-month sputum culture conversion, and it is followed by a continuation phase.
-The continuation phase uses the same drugs used during the intensive phase, except for bedaquiline or the injectable drug, and the duration should be for 24 months past the two-month sputum culture conversion.58
+The treatment for XDR-TB consists of an intensive phase using at least five drugs: a first-line drug to which the TB strain is susceptible, fluoroquinolone, bedaquiline, linezolid, and other oral drugs (clofazimine, cycloserine, or terizidone) as needed (Schluger et al., 2019).
+The intensive phase should be given for six months past the two-month sputum culture conversion, and a continuation phase follows.
+The continuation phase uses the same drugs used during the intensive phase except for bedaquiline or the injectable drug, and the duration should be 24 months past the two-month sputum culture conversion (Schluger et al., 2019).

-Pulmonary resection can remove well localized, cavitated lesions that contain TB bacteria,67,68 and surgery combined with drug therapy is an option for patients who:
+Pulmonary resection can remove well localized, cavitated lesions that contain TB bacteria, and surgery combined with drug therapy is an option for patients who:

-Some clinicians have reported a good success rate using this approach while others have not67,68,69; the differences are likely due to the selection process used for choosing operative candidates.67,69
+Some clinicians have reported a success rate using this approach while others have not; the differences are likely due to the selection process used for choosing operative candidates (Roh et al., 2017).

 Healthcare facilities should have administrative controls and environmental controls in place to prevent the transmission of TB.
 The administrative controls involve issues such as staff education, reporting requirements, and risk assessments.
-Environmental controls are controlling the source of the infection and controlling the environment in order to prevent the spread of TB.
-A detailed discussion of these administrative and environmental controls is available from the CDC website.70
+Environmental controls are controlling the source of the infection and the environment to prevent the spread of TB.
+A detailed discussion of these administrative and environmental controls is available on the CDC website (CDC, 2019).

-Patients who are initially suspected of having active TB should be placed in an airborne infection isolation room.8,70 If this is not immediately possible, the patient should be placed in an enclosed area away from patients who are immunocompromised, and the patient should wear a surgical mask.
+Patients who are initially suspected of having active TB should be placed in an airborne infection isolation room (CDC, 2019).
+If this is not immediately possible, the patient should be placed in an enclosed area away from immunocompromised patients, and the patient should wear a surgical mask.
 The patient should be instructed about respiratory and cough etiquette.
-All staff members who are providing patient care should wear respiratory protection, and the N95 respirator is an appropriate and common choice.8,70 Visitors should wear an N95, as well.
+All staff members providing patient care should wear respiratory protection, and the N95 respirator is an appropriate and common choice (CDC, 2019).
+Visitors should wear an N95, as well.

 The N95 must be individually fitted and properly used.
-It is disposable and cannot be cleaned, and a seal test should be done each time an N95 is put on.71 Standard and airborne precautions should be observed.
+It is disposable and cannot be cleaned, and a seal test should be done each time an N95 is put on (Benson, 2013).
+Standard and airborne precautions should be observed.

 Isolation can be discontinued when:

-Someone who has AFB smear-positive TB is considered to have been contagious for three months prior to the first positive smear or the onset of symptoms, whichever is earlier.8 If the AFB smear is positive, the patient has signs/symptoms consistent with TB, or a chest x-ray shows cavitation, then a contact investigation should be initiated.
-Healthcare workers who have had contact with an infected patient and who do not have documented evidence of latent TB or prior TB should be screened for TB.29
+Someone with AFB smear-positive TB is considered to have been contagious for three months prior to the first positive smear or the onset of symptoms, whichever is earlier.8 If the AFB smear is positive, the patient has signs/symptoms consistent with TB, or a chest x-ray shows cavitation, a contact investigation should be initiated.
+Healthcare workers who have had contact with an infected patient and do not have documented evidence of latent TB or prior TB should be screened for TB (Sosa et al., 2019).

 Tuberculosis is a reportable disease.
 Notifying the local health department about a confirmed case of TB is mandatory and should be done as soon as possible via telephone.
 Physicians are primarily responsible for reporting TB cases, but other healthcare personnel and professionals (e.g., laboratory personnel, school nurses) can notify the health department.
 Once the notification has been made, the patient will be interviewed, and patient contacts will be located and interviewed.
-Household contact with someone who has TB, particularly MDR-TB, is at significant risk for developing latent TB.72,73 Martinez et al. found that children exposed to a household contact who had TB were 3.79 times more likely to have TB than unexposed children.73 In the United States (A country with a low incidence of TB) healthcare workers have a very low risk of contracting TB from patient contact, the risk estimated to be < 0.3%.29
+Household contact with someone who has TB, particularly MDR-TB, is a significant risk for developing latent TB (Dayal et al., 2018).
+Martinez et al. found that children exposed to a household contact who had TB were 3.79 times more likely to have TB than unexposed children (Martinez et al., 2017).
+In the United States (A country with a low incidence of TB), healthcare workers have a very low risk of contracting TB from patient contact, the risk estimated to be < 0.3% (Sosa et al., 2019).

-Patients who are suspected or confirmed for having TB disease are frequently sent home after starting treatment, even though they may still be infectious.
+Patients suspected or confirmed to have TB disease are frequently sent home after starting treatment, even though they may still be infectious.
 Patients with TB disease can be sent home even if they do not have three negative sputum smears if the following criteria are met:

-Patients with infectious TB should not be allowed to return home where they may expose a person who is at high risk for progressing to TB disease if infected (for example, persons who are infected with HIV, or infants and children younger than age 4).
+Patients with infectious TB should not be allowed to return home where they may be exposed to a person at high risk for progressing to TB disease if infected (for example, persons who are infected with HIV or infants and children younger than age 4).
 Healthcare workers in home-based health care or outreach settings should be trained in detecting the signs and symptoms of TB disease.
 Training should include the role of the health care worker in educating patients about the importance of reporting symptoms or signs.
 Health care workers should also educate patients and other household members about the importance of taking medications as prescribed.